open-telemetry/opentelemetry-dotnet/benchmarks/readme.md

+﻿# OpenTelemetry SDK Benchmark

-﻿Use the following example to run Benchmarks from command line:
+Use the following example to run Benchmarks from command line:
 (change parameters as necessary)

 1. navigate to opentelemetry-dotnet\src\benchmarks directory and run the following